hindu-comm/weblogs/manasataramgini/2014/01/2014-01-04_the-cairn-beyond-the-crag.md

 talked to Somakhya about making such a weapon for ourselves.
 Here is the result and the herbal formulae remain our secret.”
-V: “Ah, I never thought you were so much a female version of a ‘chupA-rustam’\!
+V: “Ah, I never thought you were so much a female version of a ‘chupA-rustam’!
 Good luck with your wanderings.”
 Vidrum spent much of the rest of his day sitting and starring or taking circles around his grandfather’s house, much like an ox driving an old oil-press, or reading some mangas.
 That night he heard some strange